Study plan

 To learn more about the curriculum of the Higher Vocational Training programme, the description of each academic/professional module (syllabus), training units and evaluation criteria, open the links in the list below and navigate the table of contents.

-* If you have no knowledge of Catalan, you must register it as your first language.
+* If you have no knowledge of Catalan, you must register it as your second language.

 Foreign languages